mapproxy/mapproxy/doc/services.rst

 The service is available at ``/service``.

+The WMTS service is similar to the TMS service and will use all configured :ref:`layers <layers>` that have a name and single cached source.
+Unlike the TMS service it only supports caches that form a  regular tile pyramid at the moment (res_factor 2 and the BBOX matches the first tile level).
+Any layer grouping will be flattened.

 This service requires no further options::

   services:
     wmts:

 The metadata (ServiceContact, etc. ) of this service is taken from the WMS configuration.
 You can add ``md`` to the ``wmts`` configuration to replace the WMS metadata.
 See :ref:`WMS metadata <wms_md>`.

 .. index:: Demo Service, OpenLayers
 .. _demo_service_label: